Posted on August 11, 2015

 - Allow local governments to regulate firearms.

-Maryland had the 17th lowest rate of gun deaths per capita among the states in 2010.
-In that year, 538 people died from firearm-related injuries in Maryland.
-In 2009, Maryland supplied the 33rd highest number of crime guns to other states, and imports many more crime guns than it exports.
+Maryland had the 15th lowest rate of gun deaths per capita among the states in 2013.
+In that year, 578 people died from firearm-related injuries in Maryland.
+According to data compiled by Mayors Against Illegal Guns, in 2009, Maryland supplied the 18th lowest number of crime guns to other states per capita, and it imports many more crime guns from other states than it exports.

 Maryland Firearms Laws